 Don't believe the Disney hype about mermaids being sweet fish-women seeking their soulmates.
-In reality, creepy mermaid mythology characterizes them as sea monsters worthy of any horror film.
-Mermaids and mermen have many tools at their disposal to bring about your untimely death.
+In reality, sinister mermaid mythology characterizes them as sea monsters worthy of any horror film.
+Mermaids and mermen have many tools at their disposal to bring about your untimely end.
 They may channel a storm, lure your ship into the rocks, drive you mad with their singing - or even feast on your flesh.
 These scary mermaid stories prove that they're some of the creepiest things in the sea.

-The Little Mermaid Involves A Literal Blood Bath
+The Little Mermaid Involves A Literal Bloodbath

 Mute and alone, she is doomed to be transformed into sea foam because fish girls have no souls and cannot go to heaven.
-Her sisters sell their hair to the sea witch in exchange for a dagger that the mermaid must use to stab the prince in his sleep.
+Her sisters sell their hair to the sea witch in exchange for a dagger that the mermaid must use to pierce the prince in his sleep.
 If she lets his blood wash over her feet, she will regrow her tail and return to the ocean.

 A Japanese Mermaid Has A Snake Body And Fangs

 Sure, it's unsettling to think about a half-fish person - but what about a half-snake person?
-This Japanese myth is known as Nure Onna, and she has the face and hair of a woman, but the eyes and teeth of a snake.
+This Japanese myth is known as Nure-Onna, and she has the face and hair of a woman, but the eyes and teeth of a snake.

-Nure Onna sits by the shore, cradling a bundle to trick humans into thinking she's a distressed mother holding a baby.
+Nure-Onna sits by the shore, cradling a bundle to trick humans into thinking she's a distressed mother holding a baby.
 If a passerby picks up her bundle, it becomes so heavy it pins them to the rocks.
-Then, Nure Onna uses her long, pointed tongue to drain their blood at a pace that suits her.
+Then, Nure-Onna uses her long, pointed tongue to drain their blood at a pace that suits her.
 In some versions of the tale, she even strangles her victims with her pretty hair.

 The Blue Men Of The Minch Have A Taste For Human Flesh

 Scottish folklore tells of a strange group of creatures that inhabit one particular strait.
 According to legend, they would appear in groups with only their torsos raised out of the water.
-These Blue Men would wave to sailors in a friendly manner, and the sailors would assume they were innocent people in need of rescue.
+These Blue Men of Minch would wave to sailors in a friendly manner, and the sailors would assume they were innocent people in need of rescue.
 But when the sailors got closer, they would see the unnatural blueness of the men’s skin and the elongated, twisted features of their faces.